 8. Community building

 Digital fashion can be a catalyst for forging vibrant communities of people who are passionate about a cause.
 As the above section demonstrates, sustainability is important to preserve the planet.
-And with over 60% of people opting for greener alternatives, fashion companies are innovating to better serve enviornmentally conscious customers.
+And with over 60% of people opting for greener alternatives, fashion companies are innovating to better serve environmentally conscious customers.

 H&M, who believe in sustainable fashion, introduced ‘Looop’ to recycle old clothes and reduce textile wastes.
 Later, they launched the ‘H&M Looop Island’ in the digital game ‘Animal Crossing: New Horizons’ to recycle virtual outfits.
 The company is also reaching out to its vegan customers with PETA-approved digital fashion pieces.
 H&M is thus positioning itself as an environment-friendly brand, bringing together climate-conscious people in active digital communities.